jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 countries.
 It finds that Sinic country Twitter users demonstrate less positive sentiment when using freedom and a collection of anti-authority words.
-This may be due to the differing influence of Confucian verses European enlightenment values in defining attitudes to individual liberty.
+This may be due to the differing influence of Confucian verses European enlightenment values in defining attitudes towards individual liberty.

 It could also however be the result of a difference in situational